Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32S3/XIAO_ESP32S3_Pin_Multiplexing.md

 However, this method does not always work, in fact, the debug information of ESP32-S3 is always printed from the serial port, which cannot be changed.
 Please forgive it, it's just too eager to let you know it's working properly.

+### Q4: Why I cut the connection of J3, but still test to get D8 and D9 pins high?
+The write to microSD card still has a probability of success?

+In terms of SD card design, the correct circuit must have pull-up resistors to make the microSD card work properly.
+If you find that the pin level and card reading and writing are still normal after cutting J3, this may just be a lucky situation and we do not recommend you to read and write the card in this case, which may cause the problem of losing the written data.
+While D8 and D9 pins can be modified level by writing low level after cutting J3.

 ## Tech Support

 Please submit any technical issues into our [forum](https://forum.seeedstudio.com/).